Kineara/HistoricRacingDB/README.md

   - Provide a central location for historic race data for research, hobby, and curiousity purposes
   - Maintain a list of sources related to historic racing events that can be used to verify data
   - Give simracers and other hobbyists a one stop location for all the information they need to recreate historic racing events
+  - Allow community submission of sources and data to be added to the database after review

 ## User Stories

 ### MVP
   As a user, I can:
   - Create a profile
   - Log into the site
   - Search for events by date, location, country, vehicle, or driver/rider
   - View event information and results
   - Save an event to my profile
   - Leave public comments on an event

 ### Stretch Goals:
   - Admin status for certain users, allowing them to push updates to database and approve user submitted edits
   - Submit event data/results
   - Submit corrections to existing event data
   - World visualization (show events on interactive map)
   - Wikipedia integration for detailed information on vehicles, competitors, track, and event data

 ## Models and Relationships